OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 name at the beginning of the line.

-## Tabs are 4 spaces
+## Tab stops are 4 spaces

-The heading says it all.
+In this case the first rule is to keep the existing formatting within a file - we don't want to polute the code history with space changes.

+The goal is to use tabs set to 4 spaces.